gleysonmg/nodejs_basic_crud/README.md

 # nodejs_basic_crud

-This repository demonstrates a simple CRUD in Node.js with express and mongoose
+This repository demonstrates a simple Restful API with Node.js, MongoDB, express and mongoose